Skarsnik/QUsb2snes/README.md

 # Licence

 QUsb2snes project follow the GPL version 3 licence, you can find the full version of the licence on the LICENCE file.

+# Icons

+Flat style icons are from google https://material.io/tools/icons/?style=baseline and under Apache Licence 2.0 Snes9x and RetroArch icon are from their respective project Most pony icons are from FrankerFaceZ